sf105/sttp-book/chapters/testing-techniques/model-based-testing.md

-*Don't Care values:* In some cases the value of a condition might not influence the action.
+**Don't care values:** In some cases the value of a condition might not influence the action.
-This is represented as a don't care value, often abbreviated to "dc".
+This is represented as a "don't care" value, often abbreviated to "dc".

 Essentially, "dc" is an combination of two columns.
 These two columns have the same values for the other conditions and the same result.
 Only the condition that had the dc value has different values in the expanded form.

+Suppose the following decision table:

 <table>
   <tr><th></th><th></th><th colspan="3">Variants</th></tr>